Nils Flyg

 In 1937 Kilbom was expelled from the party after a few years of disputes and personal struggle between the two leaders.
 After the expulsion of Kilbom a majority of the members of the party left.
 The Socialist Party shrank dramatically and Flyg became more and more politically isolated.

 At the beginning of World War II, Flyg came out in opposition to fascism, and the Nazi-Soviet pact in his eyes proved that Stalinism was just as bad as fascism.
 But when Hitler broke the pact with Stalin, and Germany launched the invasion against the Soviet Union, Flyg decided that he had to support the Nazis against Stalin, hoping it would lead to the end of Stalinism.
 Financial constraints led him to approach the German High Commission in Stockholm.
 Initially, the Germans turned down his request for funding, but in the final stages of the war (when the Germans felt a more urgent need for allies in the Swedish politics) funding was granted.
 Gradually, Flyg and his party developed a pro-Nazi position.

 Still, Nils Flyg never fully gave in to Hitlerism.
 He was neither an adherent of core fascist or racist policies, and considered himself a socialist until his death.
 He was against capitalism and imperialism and openly supported the basic ideas of Marx and Lenin.
-In one speech to a group of Swedish Nazis, he caused confusion when he declared: "Death to communism!
-Long live communism!".